rebelsky/csc321-jekyll/_dev/_prelim/prelim10.md

 ### Good things to do (Academic/Artistic)

 * Two cool shows in the Faulconer.
-* Islam week events this wee.
+* Islam week events this week.
 * Megan Goering design talk on Tuesday at 7pm.
 * Wednesday visitors.
 * _Deej_ the movie this Thursday at 7pm in Harris.